-- Strategy 4.1: Present an annual, jurisdiction-wide training series that offers leadership and development opportunities, supports innovation in service delivery, addresses cultural humility and fosters dialogue about local issues that impede progress toward ending the HIV epidemic. - Strategy 4.2: Train providers to expand their ability to offer high-quality, affirming medical care to priority populations which may include PrEP/PEP services and HIV, STI and hepatitis testing and treatment. - Strategy 4.3: Work with the TCPH Adult Health Services and community partners to enhance collaboration among programs, providers, and the community to address policies and structural barriers that contribute to persistent HIV-related disparities.
+- Strategy 4.1: Present an annual, jurisdiction-wide training series that offers leadership and development opportunities, supports innovation in service delivery, addresses diversity and inclusivity, and fosters dialogue about local issues that impede progress toward ending the HIV epidemic. - Strategy 4.2: Train providers to expand their ability to offer high-quality, affirming, and sexpositive medical care to LGBTQ+ people and people of color, including PrEP/PEP services and HIV, STI and hepatitis testing and treatment. - Strategy 4.3: Work with the TCPH Adult Health Services and community partners to enhance collaboration among programs, providers, and the community to address policies and structural barriers that contribute to persistent HIV-related disparities.